Initial Public Offerings: Leading Financial Advisors On Equity Compensation Planning

-An initial public offering (IPO) presents unique planning circumstances for employees with equity compensation and holdings of company shares.
-Before your company goes public, you need to understand what will happen and what you need to prepare for.
+An initial public offering (IPO) presents unique financial-planning circumstances for employees with stock options, RSUs, and shares in their company.
+Before your private company goes public, you need to understand what will happen and what you need to prepare for.
 We asked several leading financial advisors, from a variety of US regions, for their ideas on pre- and post-IPO planning.
 Below are their responses, presented in their own words.

 Landon Loveall, CFP®